dotnet/corefx/Documentation/project-docs/standard-platform.md

 - Any change in a reference assembly's API surface causes the .NET Standard Platform to version.
 - Lower versions are always compatible with higher versions.

+## Relationship to Platforms
+The .NET Standard Platform is not a real platform itself.
+It is a standard that platforms are based on.
+The .NET Standard Platform defines reference assemblies (contracts) that platforms implement.
+These contracts are defined in corefx (see [The list of contracts](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md#list-of-net-corefx-apis-and-their-associated-net-standard-platform-version-tentative)) and are either implemented in corefx itself, or in the specific platform.
+As an example, of this, [System.Xml.XDocument](https://github.com/dotnet/corefx/tree/master/src/System.Xml.XDocument/src) is implemented as stand alone managed code on corefx itself on CoreCLR but on the .NET Framework, it is actually an assembly in the GAC.

 ## Existing .NET Standard Platform versions
 Mapping the .NET Standard Platform to existing platforms versions.